29 Jun, 2020

 DIY Reusable Beeswax Wraps

-Our recent Living Smart Plastic Free July Beeswax Wraps workshops have been so hugely popular, we thought we would share some DIY info, for those that would like to try and make your own.
+Our Living Smart Plastic Free July Beeswax Wraps workshops were such a hit we thought we would share some DIY info for those who would like to try and make your own.

 Version 1.
 How to make a simple wrap